Revou-FSSE-Oct25/milestone-3-AidanDjalins/README.md

 - Products can be filtered by category
 - Products, when clicked in list, navigates to dedicated product page with description and 'Add to Cart' button
 - Products fetched from Platzi Fake Store API
+- (!NEW) Added "Add to Cart" functionality which adds items to cart.
+Also added "Checkout Page"
+- (!NEW) Added Admin Panel where admins can view and perform CRUD operations on product data

 ### User Interface
 - Next.js Image component for optimized loading and performance\